Undergraduate Minor Requirements

 - Many 492 or 493 courses in science departments or

-- 498 Undergraduate Research (3 cr) – must be related to biotechnology.
+- Undergraduate Research (3 cr equivalent) – must be related to biotechnology.

 There are many opportunities for summer internships in the Research Triangle Park.
 Please consult with your advisor, the coordinator of advising for your major, Marcy Bullock (Marcy_Bullock@ncsu.edu) or Tricia Buddin (Tricia_Buddin@ncsu.edu) in the College of Agricultural and Life Sciences Career Services Office at 515-3249, or a BIT advisor: Dr. Carlos C. Goller (firstname.lastname@example.org), Dr. Melissa Srougi (email@example.com), or Dr. Stefanie Chen (firstname.lastname@example.org)

-An additional 2 credit biotechnology-related laboratory course (Group C) plus a 1 credit Biotechnology Professional Development course (BIT 402/502) may replace this research requirement.
+An additional 2 credit BIT advanced laboratory course (Group C) plus a 1 credit Biotechnology Professional Development course (BIT 402/502) may be taken as a substitute for the research requirement.

 COVID-19 provision: A remote research option is available in special circumstances after discussion with BIT Faculty.